FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 FAQ

 Q: Should I self-distribute or sign with a distributor?
-Self-distribute if your state allows it and you produce under 25,000 BBL/year.
-Self-distribution captures the 27-32% distributor cut + lets you maintain relationships with on-premise accounts directly.
-Sign with a distributor when (a) volume exceeds self-distribution cap, (b) geographic ambition exceeds what you can hand-deliver, (c) you can negotiate strong contract terms with a craft-focused distributor (not a macro-only distributor).
+Self-distribute where your state allows it and you're under the volume cap.
+Self-distribution captures the 27–32% distributor cut and keeps you in direct contact with on-premise accounts.
+Sign with a distributor when (a) volume exceeds the self-distribution cap, (b) your geographic ambition outruns what you can deliver yourself, or (c) you can negotiate strong terms with a craft-focused distributor rather than a macro-only one.

-Q: How do I compete with Bud Light, Coors, Miller on price?
-Don't try.
-Macro beer sells at $6-$9 per 6-pack; craft beer sells at $11-$22 per 6-pack.
-The audience is different — craft customers pay $4.50-$11 per glass at the taproom and don't shop on price.
+Q: How do I compete with Bud Light, Coors, or Miller on price?
+You don't.
+Macro beer sells around $6–$9 per six-pack; craft sells at $11–$22.
+The audiences are different — craft customers pay $4.50–$11 a glass at the taproom and aren't shopping on price.
+Craft GTM is a quality, community, and brand-narrative play, not a volume-and-price play.

 Bottom Line